IsaacNguyen/venushacks2024/README.md

-# Moove: College Moving Aid App
+# Moove: It's The Moove

 ## Introduction
 Moove is a comprehensive app designed to streamline the moving-out process for college students.
 It offers two primary functionalities: ownership authentication and property rundown.
 By utilizing modern web technologies and powerful APIs, Moove aims to provide accurate and efficient assistance to users.